Fewshot learning on global multimodal embeddings for earth observation tasks: Introduction

 In this work we built a three tower CLIP architecture, feed them with Sentinel 2 RGB optical imagery, Sentinel 1 amplitude and Sentinel 1 inferometric coherence, and use the produced embeddings in several downstream classification tasks, representing different earth features.
-We show how, in this representation space, a small fraction of data is enough to obtain full-dataset level performance reducing by two orders of magnitude the need for labeled data.
+We show how, in this representation space, a small fraction of data is enough to obtain full-dataset level performance, reducing by two orders of magnitude the need for labeled data.

 This paper is structured as follows.
+Section \ref{sec:prevworks} discusses related previous works.
 Section \ref{sec:data} describes the Areas of Interest (AOI) used, the input imagery and downstream labels.
 Section \ref{sec:method} describes the SSL architecture and training procedure, together with the downstream task.
 Section \ref{sec:results} shows results and visualization and in Section \ref{sec:conclusion} we draw some conclusions.